 Hair and skin are “anionic”.
 That means they are negatively (-) charged by nature.
 As dry rough adjacent hairs rub against each other, there is a transfer of electrons produced by the negative hair charges repelling from each other.
 This explains how “fly-away” hair and static occur.
 Conversely, the cationic (+) surfactants in the conditioners one uses bond to the anionic hair and skin.

-Our comprehensive knowledge of this bond and experience with advanced conditioning technologies is what distinguishes Best Shot from other companies.
-It's what lead us to developing the industry's preeminent grooming system.
-Today it drives our on-going research for more desirable hair effects and future innovations!
+Best Shot's comprehensive knowledge of this bond and experience with advanced conditioning technologies is what distinguishes it from other companies.
+It's what led to developing what's now the industry's preeminent grooming system.
+It's what drives further on-going research for more desirable hair effects and future innovations!

-Shampoo and conditioner do not feed or resuscitate hair because hair is not alive.
+Shampoo and conditioner do not literally feed or resuscitate pet hair, because Hair is NOT ALIVE!
 It's nothing more than dead protein, mainly keratin.
-However, products can be formulated to revive appearance, repair and postpone further damage.
-Shampoo and conditioners with acidic pH levels ranging from 5.0 to 6.5 will close lifted cuticles to some extent, while those with alkaline pH of 8.0, 9.0 or more will further lift the cuticles.
+However, products can be formulated to revive its state, enhance its appearance, repair and postpone further damage.
+Shampoo and conditioners with acidic pH levels ranging from 4.0 to 6.5 will close lifted cuticles to some extent, while those with alkaline pH of 8.0, 9.0 or more will further lift the cuticles.

-Many groomers don’t realize how simply washing and rinsing with hot/warm water temporarily lifts cuticles, while rinsing with cold/cooler water tends to smooth the cuticle.
-Please understand that the hair's cuticle scales don’t exactly open and shut like a hinged door, but they can be treated effectively during the bathing process to achieve such effect.
+Simply washing and rinsing with hot or warm water temporarily lifts cuticles, while rinsing with cold or cooler water tends to smooth the cuticle.
+Please understand that the hair's cuticle scales don’t exactly open and shut like a hinged door, but they can be treated effectively during the bathing process to a notable degree.

 Did you know your water's pH can effect, even hinder your bathing results?
 Why not call your water utility to determine what it's range is, or test the pH level yourself.
 Testing strips for pH are available online or at a pool supply store.
 As a professional, this is critical information to know..